 Our Montessori trainer had photocopied handwritten equations cut into mini worksheets as shown in the image below.

-If there is interest from other families, I am thinking about making free printable multiplication and division worksheets.
+If there is interest from other families, I am thinking about making printable multiplication and division worksheets.
 At this time, we have a few more blank sheets to complete.

 Otherwise, it’s been pretty easy to quickly write down a few equations.
 My daughter will even write her own equations!